 Observing over time

 To encourage scientific collaboration, children record their learning in ‘floor books’ consisting of photos of investigations and activities, individual work and group tasks.
 This allows them to work together as a team when investigating, researching, sharing and recording ideas.

 To ensure all children have an awareness of the world in which they live, each year group learns one topic per year related to environmental awareness.
 This covers different environmental issues such as the plastic problem, climate change, global warming, food production, poaching and habitat loss.

-We teach the foundation subjects through a ‘topic’ approach; this means that subjects are taught in cross curricular way whilst ensuring that children understand which subjects they are focusing on.
-The following subjects are taught:
+We teach most foundation subjects through a ‘blocked’ approach; this means that most subjects are taught in 1 - 3-week blocks across each term, ensuring that enough time is given to meet and exceed the demands of the National Curriculum.
+This also helps the children to understand which subjects they are focusing on.
+The following subjects are taught through a blocked approach:

 - Art and Design